Sounds like…

 The distillery tours were fully booked, so we had to make do with a tasting and lunch.
 The bus back was curious as it stopped in the middle of nowhere and an old chap and his dog got on.
 He chatted with the driver for some time then got back off and we carried on, it is clearly a different pace of life on Islay!

 So, plans are fluid but it is looking as though we sit out the rain and southerly winds tomorrow morning and leave with the second tide in the evening and sail overnight towards Ireland with an acceptable wind forecast.
-Our destination will depend on progress, our appetite to continue, and the prospects offered by what we can see of the future weather systems for the impending crossing to Land’s End.
+Our destination will depend on progress, our appetite to continue, and the prospects offered by what we can see of the future weather systems for the impending crossing around Land’s End.

 The forecast for our departure from Port Ellen.
 Unfortunately rather typical.